 - A vehicle driving slowly, and aimlessly, back and forth on a street, or in a parking lot.

-- Door-to-door solicitors without properly issued local permits, or licenses, and without authority from the Office of Administrative Affairs or Provost.
+- Door-to-door solicitors without properly issued local permits, or licenses, and without authority from the Dean of Students office.

 - Someone loitering around the buildings hallways, or other campus areas, with no clear purpose.